Geometric Langlands in prime characteristic: -modules on stacks and Azumaya property

-Unlike the case of scheme, in general there does not exist a sheaf of algebras $\mD_{\sX/S}$ on $\sX$ such that the category of $\mD$-module on $\sX$ is equivalent to the category of modules over $\mD_{\sX/S}$, and therefore the naive stacky generalization of Theorem \ref{BMR} is wrong.
-(However, see Remark \ref{derived}.)
+Unlike the case of schemes, in general there does not exist a sheaf of algebras $\mD_{\sX/S}$ on $\sX$ such that the category of $\mD$-modules on $\sX$ is equivalent to the category of modules over $\mD_{\sX/S}$, and therefore the naive stacky generalization of Theorem \ref{BMR} is wrong.
 On the other hand, it is shown in \cite{Trav} that the obvious stacky version of Corollary \ref{Azumaya-gerbe} is correct:

 \begin{prop} There exists a $\bG_m$-gerbe $\sD_{\sX/S}$ on $T^*(\sX'/S)$ such that the category of twisted sheaves on $\sD_{\sX/S}$ is equivalent to the category of $\mD$-modules on $\sX$, i.e., we have